adiwg/mdEditor-doc/tutorial/entering-metadata/entering-main-resource.md

 {% endhint %}

 {% hint style='tip' %}
-  <span class="md-element">Name</span> is optional and may seem a little redundant if only one resource type is described by the metadata record.
-In such cases the metadata record <span class="md-element">Name</span> might overlap with the <span class="md-panel">Citation</span> <span class="md-element">Title</span>.
-However, when a resource is prepared in multiple formats or multiple resources are combined under a single metadata record, <span class="md-element">Name</span> can be helpful.
+  <span class="md-element">Name</span> is optional and may seem redundant when only one resource type is being defined for the metadata record.
+However, when a data resource is prepared in multiple formats or multiple resources are combined under a single metadata record, the resource type <span class="md-element">Name</span> can be helpful.
 {% endhint %}

 {% hint style='working' %}